 Understanding Your Child’s Needs

-It is vital to find the school in which your child will be happy and will thrive.
+It is vital to find the school where your child will thrive and be happy.
 Friends and acquaintances may offer school suggestions based on their own children’s success (or otherwise!) but, just because this school was right for their children, is no guarantee that it will be right for yours.
 Choose a school based on your child’s specific talents, interests and needs, even if this is wildly different to that chosen by others.
 Unless your child is happy and comfortable at their new school, they won’t perform well in the classroom.
 Make sure that the school offers the qualifications (IB, GCSE, A Level, SATs or vocational courses) best suited to your child and their intended higher education and career path.

 It's always best to explore your boarding school options before you make your final choice.